Volantarius/volantarius.github.io/index.md

 # Portfolio

 Hello!
-I do a lot of projects that are aided by learning new tools, and solving problems.
-Most of my finished work are recreations of maps from other games.
+A lot of my projects are revolved around recreating maps from other games.
+Recently I've been creating textures in Blender and learning to model.
+I code as a hobby, fiddling around with engines like Unity and Godot.

 <volantarius@gmail.com>